Evaporative coolers work partly by cooling the air inside the house and partly by creating a cooling breeze.

 Evaporative coolers work partly by cooling the air inside the house and partly by creating a cooling breeze.
 To work effectively, evaporative coolers need favourable external conditions and some windows and internal doors need to be left open so the cooled moist air can be exhausted from the house.

 Ducted evaporative coolers are the type with a cooling unit located on the roof and ductwork carrying cooled air throughout the home to outlets in the ceiling.
 They are available in both standard and inverter models.
 Inverter models have a variable speed (or inverter-driven) motor, resulting in lower running costs.

-Window/wall mounted and portable evaporative coolers are available to cool small rooms or to provide spot cooling.
+Window/wall mounted, and portable evaporative coolers are available to cool small rooms or to provide spot cooling.
 These systems are cheap to buy but provide limited cooling potential and can be more expensive to run.

 Evaporative coolers use both electricity and water.
-How much water is used depends on the size of the unit, the humidity of the day and the fan speed that the unit is set to operate on.
+How much water is used depends on the size of the unit, the humidity of the day, and the fan speed that the unit is set to operate on.

 Sizing guidelines for evaporative coolers are based on airflow and the volume of the area to be cooled.
 It is important to seek an accurate sizing quote from a local retailer or installer who will also consider your local humidity levels.